 Sinuses are air-filled spaces in the skull behind the face.
 They are kept moist and clean by a lining of mucosa.
 Things such as pollen, smoke, and chemical fumes can irritate the mucosa.
 Constant exposure to irritants can cause ongoing inflammation of this lining.
 It can also damage tiny hairlike cilia that cover the mucosa.
-Cilia help transport mucus toward the opening of the sinus.
+Cilia help carry mucus toward the opening of the sinus.
 Damage to cilia keeps mucus from draining from the sinuses.

 Problems that irritate the mucosa or block drainage can lead to chronic sinusitis.
 These may include:

-Nasal polyps, deviated septum, or other obstructions
+Nasal polyps, deviated septum, or other blockages

 Constant exposure to irritants, such as cigarette smoke or fumes